How To Remove Paint Protection Film From Your Car: THE GUIDE

 If you had PPF applied to the whole car, polishing and compounding the vehicle may not be essential.

-However, if you only had PPF partially installed, there will be a difference in the paint, especially on the edges of the film.
+However, if you only had PPF partially installed, there would be a difference in the paint, especially on the edges of the film.
 The only way to remove them and make the whole car’s paint equal is by polishing your car.
-Check my guide on how to polish a car.

 Polishing will enhance the paint and prepare it for a new form of paint protection.